cloudflare/workers-docs/src/content/tutorials/user-auth-with-auth0/_index.md

 The `authorize` function, which should be exported from `./auth0.js`, will wait for the response from the `verify` function, and return an array that can be used to determine how the application should proceed.

 In `workers-site/index.js`, we can import the `authorize` function from `./auth0.js`, and use it inside of our `handleEvent` function.
-Note that by default, the Workers Sites template contains code for rendering your Workers Site from KV – to keep that code functioning, make sure that you replace `handleEvent` as defined below:
+Note that by default, the Workers Sites template contains code for rendering your Workers Site from Workers KV – to keep that code functioning, make sure that you replace `handleEvent` as defined below:

 ```js
 // workers-site/index.js